Hridai/Automating_Outlook/README.md

 ```

 ## Support
-For any questions, do not hesitate to e-mail me at Hridai@ThatAutomation.co
+For any questions do not hesitate to e-mail me at HridaiTrivedy@Gmail.com

 Windows Documentation: https://docs.microsoft.com/en-us/office/vba/api/overview/outlook/object-model